Cluster 4 · Measurement

 Position in the answer

-AI answers are read top to bottom.
-What comes first gets the most attention.
+What sits at the front of an answer usually gets the most attention — how strong that effect is depends on interface, list form and answer length.
 A brand mentioned first in a comparison is weighed differently than a brand that comes fourth or fifth.
 And a brand appearing in the introduction of an answer has more impact than a brand only surfacing in a footnote or qualifying paragraph.

 How do you measure position?